brozena/brozena-old.github.io/_includes/about.md

 I play drums and [tabla](/tabla/) and spend time between New York and Pennsylvania to pursue this discipline.

-Zen Buddhism remains an important part of my life, and I practice at the [Endless Mountain Zendo](http://www.endlessmountainzendo.org) in Stillwater, PA.
+Zen Buddhism remains an important part of my life.
+I practice at the [Endless Mountain Zendo](http://www.endlessmountainzendo.org) in Stillwater, PA.

 I write often, and some is published [here](/archives).